jjflozano/uma-ros-android/README.md

 <p/>

 ## Running
-Once the connection with the ROS Master is established the Main Activity is executed, where all the nodes checked with the switches run and publish the data.
+Once the connection with the ROS Master is established the Main Activity ("ConnectActivity") is executed, where all the nodes checked with the switches run and publish the data.
-The GUI only shows information about the sensors running since our use case was the coupling of the smartphone to a robot, with no interaction from the user needed (other than configuration).

 <p align="center">
     <img src="figs/ConnectActivity.png" alt="Custom Master Chooser" width="300" />